 Due to its public school and university heritage, soccer was the game of the gentleman amateur initially, and arguably remained so until the 1880s, although others, mainly the middle classes, did start to play the game in the 1870s.

 St. Domingo’s was formed in 1878, changing its name to Everton FC in the following year.
 It played in Stanley Park, but there were concerns about the size of the crowds surrounding the pitch, and so the club moved to Priory Road in 1882, and then on to Anfield in 1884 where it started to build covered stands.

 The major turning point in the history of English soccer arguably came with the formation of the professional Football League in 1888.
-Around this time, Bootle FC (no relation of the current side of that name) was arguably a better team than Everton.
+Around this time, Bootle FC (no relation to the current side of that name) was arguably a better team than Everton.
 It had been formed in 1879, originally as a club for gentleman amateurs.
 However, the Football League decided on a rule which only allowed one club per town or city, and Everton, perceived to be a better business prospect (in terms of attracting large crowds and hence revenue), got the vote and became one of the twelve founder-members.